diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ##### SequenceFileInputFormat
 Hadoop’s sequence file format stores sequences of binary key-value pairs.
 Sequence files are well suited as a format for MapReduce data because they are splittable (they have sync points so that readers can synchronize with record boundaries from an arbitrary point in the file, such as the start of a split), they support compression as a part of the format, and they can store arbitrary types using a variety of serialization frameworks.
 (These topics are covered in “SequenceFile” on page 127.)

-To use data from sequence files as the input to MapReduce, you can use SequenceFi leInputFormat.
+To use data from sequence files as the input to MapReduce, you can use SequenceFileInputFormat.
 The keys and values are determined by the sequence file, and you need to make sure that your map input types correspond.
 SequenceFileInputFormat can read map files as well as sequence files.

 ##### SequenceFileAsTextInputFormat
 SequenceFileAsTextInputFormat is a variant of SequenceFileInputFormat that `converts the sequence file’s keys and values to Text objects`.
 The conversion is performed `by calling toString()` on the keys and values. `This format makes sequence files suitable input for Streaming`.